Sip on Darjeeling—the champagne of black teas!

 In the shadows of Kangchenjunga (the third-highest mountain in the world) grows Darjeeling tea.
 This tea is one of the world’s finest and most popular black leaf varieties.
 Its history goes back to the early nineteenth century when colonial powers began dotting tea plantations across the Darjeeling district in West Bengal, India.

-Innovative black tea hybrids and fermentation techniques soon followed, which contributed to making Darjeeling internationally recognised and beloved the world over!
+Innovative black tea hybrids and fermentation techniques soon followed.
+As a result, Darjeeling soon became internationally recognised and beloved the world over!
 Explore our single-origin Darjeeling tea and breakfast blend range below.

 The Tea Centre’s collection of Darjeeling tea